 We streamline the process of buying and selling a home into a seamless digital experience, eliminating uncertainty for sellers.
 Sellers can go to Opendoor.com, receive an offer, sign and close on the date of their choice.
 Buyers can download the Opendoor app, tour and visit homes in a few taps with self-tours, shop for financing at competitive rates, and make an offer, all with just a mobile device.
-We have built a simple, on-demand way to buy and sell a home.
+We have built a simple, ondemand way to buy and sell a home.

 Over the past five years, customers have shown their desire for our digital, on-demand real estate solution.
 Since launch, we have bought and sold over 80,000 homes, making us one of the largest buyers and sellers of single family homes in the United States.
 We have historically achieved growth at scale, with revenue growth of over 100% in each of the four fiscal years preceding 2020, when the COVID-19 pandemic impacted our business.
 In 2019, we sold almost 19,000 homes and generated \$4.7 billion in revenue.
 In that year, more than 560,000 consumers requested an Opendoor offer on their home, averaging approximately one every minute, and our homes were visited over 1.6 million times, averaging over 4,500 visits per day.
-Importantly, we have been able to achieve this growth while focusing on delighting customers, as reflected in our average Net Promoter Score of 70 from our sellers.